 At Walker Morris I sit a few doors down from the people who are in a position to make decisions affecting my career and we talk in an open and frank manner on a daily basis about all manner of things from client work, marketing activity, workloads though to chatting about what the competition are working on.
 It will be interesting to see where Walker Morris is in 10 years compared to some of the other commercial firms operating in Leeds which have chosen a different path.
 That's not to say there is only one way as there are some excellent firms operating from offices based in Leeds which will continue to thrive and it’s good to see people succeeding in different ways.
 A thriving and diverse legal community in Leeds is good for all of us who live and work in the region.

 What would you have been if you weren't a lawyer?
 I think a journalist working on a political or business desk ideally for the BBC.
 Is it too late?

 What would you advise lawyers beginning their legal career today?
 Be patient.
 The longer you do the job the more fascinating it becomes as you begin to appreciate how what you are doing fits into the bigger picture and what a privilege it is to be exposed to so many different characters from different walks of life.
 The first few years can be a hard slog as you learn the ropes and how to handle people; we come across some difficult characters in this job who are thankfully massively outnumbered by the fascinating, charming and gracious people we get to deal with.

+What do you think will be the biggest challenges/ opportunities Over the next 12 months?
 For law firms I perceive - and people may disagree - the world is changing as clients (and not only large organisations with significant purchasing power and a lot of repeat work) drive harder and harder bargains on fees billed by reference to hourly rates.
 For a commercial litigator it will be fascinating to see how the profession embraces (or not) the advent of damaged based agreements (contingency fees).
 You would think there is massive potential here but I should think firms will need to be in good shape financially and doing large value cases to make this work.
 We will see.